CJEnright/tb/README.md

 Bit of a time tracking meme

 ## Usage
 `tb` - gives a list of running timers
 `tb -a` - gives a list all timers
-`tb -A` - gives a list all timers including archived ones `tb new projname` - creates a new project
+`tb -A` - gives a list all timers including archived ones
+`tb new projname` - creates a new project
-`tb new projname/subproj` - creates a new subproject `tb start projname` - starts tracking project
+`tb new projname/subproj` - creates a new subproject
+`tb start projname` - starts tracking project
 `tb stop projname` - stops tracking project
-`tb stats day` - show time tracked for the past day (also accepts week and month) `tb archive projname` - archive a project
+`tb stats day` - show time tracked for the past day (also accepts week and month)
+`tb archive projname` - archive a project

+## Installation
+1. Clone this repo
+2. Have Go installed
+3. Inside the repo, `go install`

 ## Other stuff
 All projects and segments are stored in `~/.tb.json`, should be pretty easy to edit or whatever you want to do with it.